glass bowl with roasted coffee beans

 • Light Roast: The aroma is often bright and fragrant, with hints of citrus, berries, or even jasmine.

-• Dark Roast: The aroma is deep and intense, with notes of caramel, toasted nuts, and dark chocolate.
+• Dark Roast: The aroma is intense, with notes of caramel, toasted nuts, and dark chocolate.

 Body and Mouthfeel